gilgameshjw/hydejack-starter-kit/WORK/README.md

 # Work & Interests

-During my career, I have worked extensively on the topics below, on which I have developed as an expert.
+During my career I've worked extensively on the topics below amd developed a thorough expertise in these areas.
-Working on these particular topics, unique software solutions were created or latest existing benchmarks were reproduced and beaten.
+Within each area I developed unique software solutions that riched or surpassed the latest existing benchmarks.

-My past and current work is described with more details under the **Current and Past Work** section of the website.
+My past and current workprojects are described in more details in the **Current and Past Work** section of the website.

 ## Neuro Inspired Computing and Deep Learning